-The firm of Davidson & Company LLP, Chartered Professional Accountants, of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is currently the Auditor of the Corporation and has been the Auditor since October 17, 2011.
-Unless otherwise directed, it is the intention of the Management Designees to vote the Proxies in favour of an ordinary resolution to appoint the firm of Davidson & Company LLP, as the Auditor.
-The ordinary resolution also authorizes the Board to approve the compensation of the Auditor.
+The firm of Davidson & Company LLP, Chartered Professional Accountants, of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is currently the auditor of the Corporation and has been the auditor since October 17, 2011.
+Unless otherwise directed, it is the intention of the Management Designees to vote the Proxies in favour of an ordinary resolution to appoint the firm of Davidson & Company LLP, as the auditor.
+The ordinary resolution also authorizes the Board to approve the compensation of the auditor.

-5. Approval of Amendment to the Option Plan
+5. Re-Approval of the Stock Option Plan